prakharpd/CNN-Ensemble-Surface-Roughness-Model/README.md

 * This model was further used as Pre-Trained Mode for Real Time Surface Roughness Predicition.
 * Images can not be uploaded into Github.
 As it exceeds storage limit.
+* If you are going to use it for your research work, do mention authour and this repo link for reference.